PhD Scholarship Co-designing and developing health promotion programs for neurological populations

 Essential eligibility criteria include:

-• A Honours or Masters degree with a thesis component in a relevant public health, medical, nursing or allied health field
+• A Honours or Masters degree with a thesis component in a relevant public health, medical, nursing, allied health field or digital health communication field

 • Demonstrated well-developed interpersonal skills to communicate with the interdisciplinary and collegial team and public and professional representatives.